-- 1. The Chiefs have command of their police services, subject to the powers of the Board set out in the Police Act and By-law P-100. - 2.
-The Chiefs have general authority to make the operational decisions required to operate the Police Department.
-The Chief of Police's legislative role and duties are set forth in s.
-38 of the Police Act. - 3.
-The Board provides direction to the Chief of Police, and advice to the Chief Superintendent, by way of motion and adoption of policy. - 4.
-The Board directs the Chief of Police through approved Board policies, and detailed operational policies are to be developed by the Chief in furtherance of Board policy. - 5.
-Only decisions of the Board acting as a body are binding upon the Chiefs, to the extent authorized by the Police Act: - a.
+- 1. The Chiefs have command of their police services, subject to the policies and general supervision of the Board, and is accountable to the Board. - 2.
+The Chiefs have general authority to make the operational and administrative decisions required to operate the Police Department.
+The Chiefs legislative roles and duties are set forth in s.
+38 of the Police Act, the - 3.
+The Board provides direction through the Chiefs by way of motion and adoption of policy. - 4.
+The Board instructs the Chiefs through approved Board policies, and detailed operational policies are to be developed by the Chief in furtherance of Board policy. - 5.
+Only decisions of the Board acting as a body are binding upon the Chiefs: - a.
 Decisions or instructions of individual Commissioners or committees are not binding on the Chiefs - b.
-In the case of Commissioners requesting information or assistance without Board authorization, the Chief has the option of bringing such requests to the Board if, in the Chief's judgement, a material amount of staff time or funds are required.

-- 6. The Chiefs shall ensure that his/her actions and those of the police services will not compromise the independence of the Board. - 7.
-The Chiefs may delegate authority to the extent that he/she considers appropriate, but remains personally responsible for all activities of the Department to the extent provided by the Police Act and By-law P-100.
+In the case of Commissioners requesting information or assistance without Board authorization, the Chief has the option of bringing such requests to the Board if, in the Chief's judgement, a material amount of staff time or funds are required. - 6.
+The Chiefs shall ensure that his/her actions and those of the police services will not compromise the independence of the Board. - 7.
+The Chiefs may delegate authority to the extent that he/she considers appropriate, but remains personally responsible for all activities of the Department.